psychemedia/storytelling-notes/pottle-of-brains.md

 So poor Jack turned back, and when he came in his wife said, "Why, how's this you've come alone?" and he told her what his father had said and his answer.

 "You stupid," said his witty wife, "if you had told a tale you would have shortened the road!
 Now listen till I tell you a story, and then catch up with Gobborn Seer and begin it at once.
-He will like hearing it, and by the time you are done you will have reached the foundationstone."
+He will like hearing it, and by the time you are done you will have reached the foundation stone."

 So Jack sweated and overtook his father.
 Gobborn Seer said never a word, but Jack began his story, and the road was shortened as his wife had said.